rv4l3r3/log4v-vuln-check/README.md

  - Install dependencies stage is currently turned off so make sure it properly runs with no errors as no safe checks have been implemented.

 # How to use:
-## Step 1: Execute the below command to perform your check.
+## Step 1: Run this script from your home directory ie /home/ubuntu/
 ## Run with:

     cd ~